benjamin-asr/benjamin-asr.github.io/docs/Quick-Start-Guide.md

 First you need to decide if you want to train a full model or just a demo model.
 Training a full model requires significantly more time, therefore if you are a new user, it is recommended to start with a demo model.

-- **Demo Case:** Keep all the numbers from zero to nine, remove all the words in the vocabulary.
+- **Demo Case:** Keep all the numbers from zero to nine, remove all other words in the vocabulary.
 - **Default Case:** No changes need to be made.
 - **Customized Case:** Add or remove words as you please.
-However keep in mind that to achieve decent performance from the engine, you need to train `Count^2` times, where `Count` represents the number of words in your word list.
+However keep in mind that to achieve decent performance from the engine, you need to train `Count^2` samples, where `Count` represents the number of words in your word list.

 **2. Record Audio Samples: `1hr / 1week`**